Display or change the association between a file extension and a fileType

 The File extension is used by Windows NT to determine the type of information stored in the file and therefore which application(s) will be able to display the information in the file.
 File extensions are not case sensitive and are not limited to 3 characters.

-More than one file extension may be associated with the same File Type.
+More than one file extension can be associated with the same File Type.

-e.g. both the extension .JPG and the extension .JPEG may be associated with the File Type "jpegfile"
+e.g. both the extension .JPG and the extension .JPEG can be associated with the File Type "jpegfile"

-At any one time a given file extension may only be associated with one File Type.
+At any one time a given file extension can only be associated with one File Type.

 e.g. If you change the extension .JPG so it is associated with the File Type "txtfile" then it's normal association with "jpegfile" will disappear.
 Removing the association to "txtfile" does not restore the association to "jpegfile"